| Type: | Package |

 where the row and column headers include both factor (or generalised factor) names, separated by an "=" sign.

-3. An equation that suggests the mixed model to be fitted (if equation.out="Y"
+3. An equation that suggests the mixed model to be fitted (if equation.out=TRUE).

 4. If there are confounded degrees of freedom, a table of the structural objects and a description of the associated degrees of freedom is printed.